 -Oxford's Green Belt will not be built on in a piecemeal fashion remains protected by existing local and national policies that prevent inappropriate development in all but exceptional circumstances

--proper weight will be given to the of the comprehensive review findings of a comprehensive review supported by all local councils and other stakeholders, similar to the approach used successfully in Cambridge:
+-proper weight will be given to the agreed methodology and framework for reviewing Green Belt boundaries that form part of the comprehensive review of the Oxford Green Belt already carried out by LUC on behalf of all the relevant Local Planning Authorities, and used by neighbouring District Council’s in their recent Local Plan reviews and updates findings of a comprehensive review supported by all local councils and other stakeholders, similar to the approach used successfully in Cambridge:

 -proper scientific assessment will be made of the full natural capital value of the Green Belt including its biodiversity and the ecosystem services that it provides.
 This includes its value in terms of recreation and cultural services.
 A good example of this has been undertaken by Surrey County Council